jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 curl -i http://stream.meetup.com/2/rsvps | nc -lk 9999
 ```
 *Note: you may encounter a parsing error when you first start parsing
 the stream.
-This is because a websocket stream sends a HTTP header
+This is because a websocket stream sends a `HTTP` header
 before it send the data.
-This is obviously not JSON and the Spark
+This is obviously not `JSON` and the Spark
-Streaming JSON parsing will not like that.*
+Streaming `JSON` parsing will not like that.*

-This command uses curl to grab the content from the Meetup websocket API
+This command uses `curl` to retrieve the content from the Meetup websocket API
-and feed it into nc.
-The nc process will make the data available on the
+and feed it into `nc`.
+The `nc` process will make the data available on the
 socket on port `9999` on `localhost`.
 The behavior of this stream can become
 artificially bursty.
 This is due to that the Unix pipe command (|)
 buffer data before forwarding it.
 To more closely mimic the incoming
 rate of rsvp’s you can type the following on OSX.
 ```
 script -q /dev/null curl -i http://stream.meetup.com/2/rsvps
 | nc -lk 9999